Even Better Bike Lanes

 Project overview

-We’re making many of Seattle’s protected bike lanes more durable by replacing flexible posts with hardened barrier materials.
-This work will help improve separation between people biking and driving, reduce ongoing maintenance needs, and help strengthen Seattle’s overall bike network.
+We’re making many of Seattle’s protected bike lanes more durable by replacing flexible posts with hardened buffer materials like tall curbs, sometimes referred to as “Toronto barriers” and precast flat-top curbs.
+This work will improve separation between people biking and driving, reduce ongoing maintenance needs, and strengthen Seattle’s bike network.

 Project background

-We’re replacing ‘paint and post’ protected bike lanes with a variety of concrete and plastic material options to improve durability and trips for Seattle’s bike riders.
+We’re replacing ‘paint and post’ protected bike lanes with a variety of concrete, recycled rubber, and plastic material options to improve durability and trips for Seattle’s bike riders.

-This pilot is following the lead of cities like New York and Chicago, which have implemented similar pilot programs to help determine the best type of barrier for their protected bike lanes.
-We will be monitoring the performance of these new barriers to see how they last with a goal of identifying materials and processes that can be rolled out across the protected bike lane network.
+The original pilot followed the lead of cities like New York and Chicago, which implemented similar programs to help determine the best type of barriers for their protected bike lanes.
+As we continue to roll out new locations and pilot new materials, we will monitor the performance of these hardened buffers to see how they last and identify process improvements to upgrade the protected bike lane network across the city.

 Where are we installing these barriers?